What to Do When Your Keys Are Stolen

 Regardless, changing your home locks is probably vastly more important than changing your car locks.
 With your home, your personal safety, as well as that of your family, is at risk.

 The last thing you need to do if your car keys are stolen is to pay attention to suspicious people who might be hanging around.
-Even after your locks have been changed the thief may not necessarily be aware of that fact.
+Even after your locks have been changed the thief may not be aware of that fact.

 You may see someone suspicious in the neighborhood, or in a public parking lot, giving you plenty of reason to be anxious.